 The Masada Snake Path takes between an hour to ninety minutes to climb, and thirty to forty minutes to descend.
 Because of the immense summer heat, it is recommended to climb before sunrise in the summer months.
 The path opens before the National Park, and modern cable car which many visitors now use to ascend and descend the mountain.
 If you do arrive before the park opens, you can pay your entry fee at the top of the fortress.

 Visiting Masada is easy, and generally combines well with a visit to the Dead Sea, and one of the other nature reserves in this region of the country – Ein Gedi or Qumran, or alternatively with a jeep tour in the desert.
 Whilst it is possible to reach Masada by public transport, it is challenging with buses infrequent, and stopping a walk away from the entrance to the site.
 If you don’t rent a car, there are, however, a good number of tours to Masada.

-A Masada sunrise tour is run three times a week leaving Jerusalem in the early hours, and offers the best way for independent travelers to get to Masada and climb to the top of the fortress.
+A Masada sunrise tour is run every day leaving Tel Aviv and Jerusalem in the early hours, and offers the best way for independent travelers to get to Masada and climb to the top of the fortress.
 It also allows you to visit Ein Gedi and the Dead Sea.
 Other Masada Tours don’t include time to climb, although you could do so if you wish.

 For families or small groups, taking a private Masada tour for the day with a licensed guide allows you to visit and climb the Masada Snake Path, and visit some of the other treasures of the region.